Sanjay Kaul: Public life

-Mr. Kaul, by profession – an advertising, marketing and communication expert, first established his credentials as a crusader for consumer and resident rights as founder of People's Action, an advocacy group that works on citizen empowerment.
-He has remarkable organizational skills and his ability to work with people and inspire them is evidenced by the large scale organizations he has created.
-He has one of the largest base of supporters (over 2 lakhs), which are drawn from various resident associations, market and trade associations, student groups and resettlement colony mandals.
+Kaul, by profession is an advertising, marketing and communication expert.
+He established People's Action, an advocacy group that works on citizen empowerment.
+He has a large base of supporters, which are drawn from various resident associations, market and trade associations, student groups and resettlement colony mandals.
 He initiated the path breaking public participation model - Resident Ward Committee [RWC] scheme in collaboration with the Municipal Corporation of Delhi to establish Committees in all wards of Delhi.
-With the distinction of taking his campaigns to the end, Mr. Kaul has a number of successful campaigns to his credit and his particular style of working and mentorship has created a number of activists and responsible citizens across the city.
-He is well respected for his ideas, his progressive views on civic, state and national issues and is well entrenched in academic, trade and civil society groups in the city.
+With the distinction of taking this campaigns to the end, Mr. Kaul has a number of campaigns to his credit and his particular style of working and mentorship has created a number of activists and responsible citizens across the city.
+He is well respected for his ideas, his progressive views on civic, state and national issues.
 He is also the founder of the independent student group, United Students, in Delhi University.

 He was the one who started the campaign against arbitrary power tariff hikes in 2005.
 [This held back tariff increases for three years running, until Congress came back in power in 2008.]
 He campaigned against water privatization demanding public consultation.
 [Water privatization was stalled until 2009].
 He is the one who forced the Delhi cabinet to order a CAG audit of DISCOMS in 2011 after walking across Delhi and petitioning MLAs.
 Mr. Kaul through his RWA front, United Residents Joint Action (URJA) was the petitioner in the matter against power companies in the High Court where Mr. Prashant Bhushan represented him in the case.